verrazzano/verrazzano/install/install-olcne.md

   * NAT Gateway
   * Service Gateway

-The following compute resources follow the guidelines provided in the Oracle Linux Cloud Native Environment Getting Started guide.
+The following compute resources adhere to the guidelines provided in the Oracle Linux Cloud Native Environment Getting Started guide.
 The attributes indicated (for example, Subnet RAM, Shape, Image) are recommendations that have been tested.
 Other values can be used if required.